turric4n/Dotnet.Simple.Service.Monitoring/README.md

 # Dotnet.Simple.Service.Monitoring

 Avoid complex health check implementations...
-Just add some lines in your settings and enjoy the way your services are going down with awesome monitoring.
+Just add some lines in your settings and find out when your services are falling down with awesome monitoring.

 This chunk of code, basically is known (colloquially) as a wannabe library/framework/wrapper to simplify .NET health checks framework.